 1. Keep comfy

 Comfort should be at the top of your nursing bra list during pregnancy and those first weeks with baby.
 Look for stretchy nursing support bras that accommodate your breast changes.
-Since you’ll be doing a lot of nesting, snuggling and lounging at home, you may want to try a sleep or lounge bra.
-They tend to be less structuredandmany are made of super soft moisture wicking fabrics.
+Since you’ll be doing a lot of nesting, snuggling and lounging at home, you may want to try a lounge or sleep nursing bra.
+They tend to be less structured and many are made of super soft moisture wicking fabrics.
 Plus, many women like to have a little support while sleeping, and they can help keep washable nursing pads in place to keep leakage under control after your baby is born.

 2. Easy to use

 You’ll want to be able to undo your bra cup with one hand because you’ll be holding your baby with the other.
 Look for a bra with drop down cups and nursing clips that are easy to unsnap.
 Nursing bras designed with an inner A frame structure provide added support and breast coverage-- which you will appreciate when you’re nursing with company.
 Straps with adjustable sliders in the front (instead of the back) are also a nice feature.

 The shape of your breasts can change when you are nursing so you’ll want a nursing bra that has stretchy fabric on the top of the cup, but you also want it to have a snug fit.
 Some women make the mistake of purchasing nursing bras with too much extra room in the cup, but a loose-fitting cup will not provide the support that you’ll need.
 Bra cups should be lined with cotton or another breathable moisture wicking fabric, and the lining should be seamless to avoid nipple irritation.
 Non-breathable materials can trap moisture and encourage bacterial growth and soreness.
 The comfort of cotton is a relief from mom’s increasing body temperature and will enable the skin to breathe.

 4. Choose a bra with a wider bottom band for support with multiple hooks and eyes for easy adjustment